ibm-cloud-docs/vmwaresolutions/services/juniper_managing.md

 # Managing Juniper vSRX
 {: #juniper-managing}

-To manage the Juniper vSRX service, use one of the following ways:
+To manage the Juniper® vSRX service, use one of the following ways:
 * Log in to the J-Web Web Client by using the credentials that you can find on the Juniper vSRX service details page.
 * Access the console via SSH connection by using the credentials that you can find on the Juniper vSRX service details page.